StrayRobots/cli/docs/src/tutorials/import.md

 ---

 Now that  we have moved over the scenes, we can import and convert them to our data format and into our dataset.
-This is done with the `stray dataset import` command:
+This is done with the `stray import` command:
 ```
-stray dataset import staging/* --out dataset/
+stray import staging/* --out dataset/
 ```

 Optionally, you can specify the resolution at which you want to import the dataset by appending `--width=<width> --height=<height>` to the command.
-For example, `stray dataset import staging/* --out dataset --width=1920 --height=1440`.
+For example, `stray import staging/* --out dataset --width=1920 --height=1440`.
 Generally, we recommend a larger resolution, but sometimes, smaller can be easier to work with and can be good enough quality wise.

-To verify that the dataset was imported correctly, you can play through the image frames with the `stray dataset show dataset/*` command.
-This will play through the scenes one image at the time.

 ## Concluding